ThomasDantas/learn-terraform-aws/README.md

 - `terraform init` Initializing a configuration directory downloads and installs the providers defined in the configuration, which in this case is the aws provider.
 - `terraform apply` Terraform will print output similar to what is shown below.
 We have truncated some of the output to save space.
 - `terraform show` Inspect the current state using
+- `terraform destroy` command terminates resources managed by your Terraform project.
+This command is the inverse of terraform apply